Slow down, contemplate, create.

 Art & App, united.

-There’s hardly an aspect of our lives that isn’t touched, and transformed, by mobile devices and their applications.
+There’s hardly an aspect of our lives and our world that isn’t touched and transformed by mobile devices and their Applications.
+Ok, so, what about Art?

 In June 2007, the release of the first iPhone ushered in an unprecedented technological revolution—at once constant, progressive, and ongoing.
 With each new technical breakthrough and the exploration of fresh digital frontiers, smartphones and tablets continue to transform ever more facets of our lives.
 There’s no “tipping point”: there have been many, and new ones keep emerging!